xiejiangzhi/astar/readme.md

 end

 -- Cost of two adjacent nodes.
--- Differnt cost for node and other distance mode, use what you like function map:get_cost(from_node, to_node) return math.sqrt(math.pow(from_node.x - to_node.x, 2) + math.pow(from_node.y - to_node.y, 2))
+-- Distance, distance + cost or other comparison value you want function map:get_cost(from_node, to_node) return math.sqrt(math.pow(from_node.x - to_node.x, 2) + math.pow(from_node.y - to_node.y, 2))
 end

 -- For heuristic.
-Estimate cost of current node to goal node function map:estimate_cost(node, goal_node) return self:get_cost(node, goal_node) end
+Estimate cost of current node to goal node -- As close to the real cost as possible function map:estimate_cost(node, goal_node) return self:get_cost(node, goal_node) end